codersMom/angular100-labs-2020-06-22/Ch02-Creating-projects/2bootstrap/README.md

 1. If you were unable to complete previous exercises, copy from the angular100-solutions branch for the last exercise.
 Otherwise, keep working in your project.

-1. From the VSCode terminal in your project use this command to install bootstrap
+1. From the VS Code terminal in your project use this command to install bootstrap

    ```bash
    npm install bootstrap -S